Diolante/diolante.github.io/projects/project-3.md

 The libraries and tools used are, Python 3, IGraph and Cytoscape (To visually generate the graph from a file create by the built tool), also a file from an organism provided by Kyoto Encyclopedia of Genes and Genomes is needed.

-The methodology and formulas are still classified.
+The methodology and equations are still classified.